Understanding FASD, Employment and Involvement with the Justice System

 FASD occurs across the community, irrespective of socioeconomic, ethnic or other demographic factors.

-In a Youth Detention Centre in Western Australia, it was found that 36% of detainees had a diagnosis of FASD; the highest rate of FASD documented in a Justice setting in the world3.
-Seventy-Five percent of participants were Indigenous Australians3.
+In a youth Detention Centre in Western Australia, it was found that 36% of detainees had a diagnosis of FASD; the highest rate of FASD documented in a justice setting in the world.
+Seventy-Five percent of participants were Indigenous Australians.

 The rate of FASD in Indigenous youth in the justice system is currently estimated to be more than double the rate of FASD in non-Indigenous incarcerated youth.

-The link between having FASD and criminal behavior is neither simple nor direct.
+The link between having FASD and being involved with the justice system is complex.

-A suite of impairments that are inherent to FASD has been found to increase the person’s vulnerability to engage in unlawful behavior and engaging with the Justice system.
+A suite of impairments that are inherent to FASD has been found to increase the person’s vulnerability to engage in unlawful behaviour and therefore engage with the justice system.

-These factors can greatly affect the person with FASD at every stage of the Justice system, from their initial interactions with Police, to giving evidence in Court, while incarcerated and adhering to bail conditions on release.
+These factors can greatly affect the person with FASD at every stage of the justice system, from their initial interactions with Police, giving evidence in Court, during incarceration and adhering to bail conditions on release.

-Click to read more about the factors that can pre-dispose a person with FASD engage in criminal behavior:
+Factors that can pre-dispose a person with FASD to engage in criminal behaviour are:

-People with FASD often (but not always) have been exposed to a dysfunctional or chaotic family setting, have experienced several foster home placements and negative role modelling in the home predisposing them to illegal/criminal behavior later in life.
+People with FASD often, but not always, have been exposed to tumultuous living situations such as a dysfunctional family setting, several foster home placements or experiences of negative role modelling in the home, which may predispose them to engaging in criminal behaviour later in life.
 Poor parental support, guidance and supervision can also result in youth with FASD becoming exposed to negative peer influences and being manipulated into engaging in risky and unlawful behavior.
 Due to their interpersonal difficulties, people with FASD may also struggle to maintain appropriate social and interpersonal boundaries.

 People with FASD can be very chatty and engaging.
-Hence, others (including police, lawyers and judges) may overestimate their level of understanding of complex verbal processes and their competency to stand trial.
+Others, including police, lawyers and judges may overestimate their level of understanding of complex verbal processes and their competency to stand trial.
 Combined with other cognitive problems, language difficulties can increase suggestibility and cause the individual to admit to crimes they did not commit.
-Difficulties comprehending and appreciating information relating to the legal process, including their legal rights, factual knowledge regarding the legal procedure and the nature of the charges can lead to difficulties participating in defense and communicating with counsel.
+Difficulties comprehending and appreciating information relating to the legal process, including their legal rights, factual knowledge regarding the legal procedure and the nature of the charges can lead to difficulties participating in defence and communicating with legal teams.

-The person with FASD may struggle in several aspects of their thinking such as
+People with FASD may struggle in several aspects of their thinking such as:

-- linking actions and consequences (or cause and effect),
+- linking actions and consequences: cause and effect

-- integrating knowledge and previously-learnt information (e.g., acceptable and nonacceptable behavior) and making smart choices that are focused on long-term goals,
+- integrating knowledge and previously-learnt information (acceptable and nonacceptable behaviour) and making smart choices that are focused on long-term goals

-- grasping abstract concepts such as time, money and math and more importantly, laws and rules (which are abstract) as well as the future consequences of current poor behavior.
+- grasping abstract concepts such as time, money and math and more importantly, laws and rules (which are abstract) as well as the future consequences of current poor behaviour.

-People with FASD may be unable to draw the connection between separate events although they may share similarities.
-For instance, an individual may learn that they will go to jail for committing an illegal act, but they may not understand that they may also go to jail for being an accomplice to an illegal act.
+People with FASD may be unable to understand the connection between separate events.
+For instance, they may understand that they will go to jail for committing an illegal act, but they may not understand that they may also go to jail for being an accomplice to an illegal act.

 People with FASD may have difficulties with planning and envisioning the flow on effects of their behavior (an abstract process) and following a series of complex steps.
 This can lead to poorly considered and impulsive behaviour.

-A disrupted educational experience, which is common in persons with FASD, is associated with criminal behaviour and recidivism.
+A disrupted educational experience, which is common in people with FASD, is associated with criminal behaviour and recidivism.

-FASD often goes unrecognized and undiagnosed until later in life and sometimes for a whole life.
-As a result, the individual may develop secondary problem behaviors to cope with their daily life difficulties and mental health issues such as depression, trauma and anxiety.
-Some of those problem behaviors include self-medicating with alcohol and illicit substance use and can lead to conflict with the law.
+FASD often goes unrecognised and undiagnosed until later in life and sometimes for a whole life.
+As a result, the individual may develop secondary problem behaviours to cope with their daily life difficulties and mental health issues such as depression, trauma and anxiety.
+Some of those problem behaviours include self-medicating with alcohol and illicit substances, which can lead to contact with the justice system.

-In many cases, people with FASD may engage in criminal behavior due to not having a full understanding of the long-term impact of their actions.
+In many cases, people with FASD may engage in criminal behaviour as they may not have a full understanding of the long-term impact of their actions.

-Persons with both FASD and a criminal history often want employment as part of living a productive and meaningful life.
+People with both FASD and a criminal record often seek employment as part of their transition and social reintegration to support a productive and meaningful life.

-There are a number of challenges for persons with FASD seeking employment.
+There are a number of challenges for people with FASD seeking employment.

 Such barriers exist for non-Indigenous Australians but are compounded for Indigenous Australians with FASD.

-Lack of clean and appropriate clothing for presenting at interviews and for work, including boots/footwear appropriate to safety standards.
+Lack of clean and appropriate clothing for presenting at interviews and for work, including protective equipment such a safety standard footwear.

-Lack of driver’s license due to driving bans, poor knowledge of public transport and not being able to afford to pay for transport.
+Challenges getting to a workplace due to lack of drivers license, poor knowledge of public transport or not being able to afford to pay for transportation.

 Workplaces may not have a Human Resource policy around employing someone with a criminal record.
-Hence, recruitment is very subjective.
-Employers may see persons who have both a disability such as FASD as well as experience of the justice system, as presenting a double risk to the workplace.
+Recruitment could then be very subjective.
+Employers may see people who have FASD as well as past involvement of the justice system, as presenting a double risk to the workplace.
 Employers may also feel ill-equipped to mitigate this perceived risk.

-Persons with a justice background often face the pressure of transitioning from prison life which is highly-structured and offers schedules around activities (e.g., sleeping and waking times, meals, showers, etc.) to suddenly being left to their own devices and making their own decisions as to where to live, how/where to access healthcare, manage their own appointments, establish and re-establish relationships, manage their own finances, look for employment and possibly manage the demands of parole, all on their own and with the challenges that their cognitive problems may present.
-Such lack of support typically stems from poor coordination amongst services and programs that have been set up to assist the individual transition out of the prison system.
+When released from prison, people often face the pressure of transitioning from prison life, which is highly-structured and routine to suddenly being left to their own devices and making their own decisions as to where to live, how to access healthcare, manage their own appointments, establish and re-establish relationships, manage their own finances, look for employment and possibly manage the demands of parole, all on their own.
+In addition, people with FASD contend with the challenges that their cognitive problems may present.
+Poor coordination amongst service providers can also compound these issues.

 Finding Work To Facilitate Reintegration

-Returning to work can be an important goal in rehabilitation and reintegration into the community following incarceration.
+Returning to work can be an important goal to support transition and social reintegration following incarceration.

-People with disabilities are an underutilised pool of talents and skills and are increasingly becoming recognised as a valuable resource.
+People who are exiting the justice system have talents and skills that are underutilised and are increasingly becoming recognised as a valuable human resource opportunity.

-They tend to take fewer days off, request sick leave less often, have longer tenure and stay working for the same employer for longer than their coworkers without a disability.
+They tend to take fewer days off, request sick leave less often and stay working for the same employer for longer than their colleagues without a disability.

-Once they have found the right job, they tend to perform as well as their coworkers.
+Once they have found the right job, they tend to perform to the same standard as their colleagues.

-They enhance the overall image of the company amongst its staff members, the community and clients/customers and lift the employer/company’s brand.
+They enhance the overall image of the company amongst its staff members, the community and customers and lift the company’s brand.

-Whilst employers certainly benefit from including persons with disability into the workplace, the latter also derive a range of positive outcomes from gaining access to employment opportunities.
+While employers certainly benefit from including people with disability into the workforce, the latter also receive a range of positive outcomes from undertaking meaningful employment.

-Work promotes health and well-being in people, including those who have a disability.
+Work promotes health and well-being in all people, including those who have a disability.